During which phase of mitosis do the chromosomes align at the cen... | Channels for Pearson+

 1

-Recall that during prophase, the chromosomes condense and become visible, and the mitotic spindle begins to form.
+Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
+The nuclear envelope starts to break down.

-Recognize that metaphase is the phase where chromosomes align at the center of the cell, known as the metaphase plate.
-This alignment ensures that each daughter cell will receive one copy of each chromosome.
+In metaphase, the chromosomes align at the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
+This alignment ensures that each daughter cell will receive an identical set of chromosomes.

-In anaphase, the sister chromatids are pulled apart toward opposite poles of the cell, ensuring that each new cell will have the correct number of chromosomes.
+During anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.

-During telophase, the chromosomes arrive at the poles, de-condense, and are enclosed by a new nuclear envelope, completing the process of mitosis.
+Finally, in telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two separate nuclei within the cell.

 Watch next